Bundesliga

 Kovač has brought renewed energy to BVB.
 The Ruhr-district outfit climbed the table from 11th to fourth on the Croatian tactician's watch, securing Champions League qualification next season despite looking out of the running for the majority of the season.
 The club’s end of season form was emphatic as they won seven out of their final eight games, with the only blemish being an impressive draw at the Allianz Arena against champions - and Club World Cup rivals - Bayern.

 Supplementing Guirassy's purple patch, Julian Brandt looks back to his best, scoring twice and providing four assists in his last four league games.
-Daniel Svensson - now a permanent fixture at the club - has also been a revelation at wing-back since joining on an initial loan from Nordsjælland, while forward Karim Adeyemi looks to be in the finest form of his career.
-Kovač has got the best out of his talented squad - something that will put BVB in a strong position going into the 32-team tournament.
+Daniel Svensson - now a permanent fixture at the club - has also been a revelation at wing-back since joining on an initial loan from Nordsjælland and scored the winning goal of their final group game against Ulsan HD, while forward Karim Adeyemi looks to be in the finest form of his career.

 Watch: Celebration time in Dortmund as top-four spot delivered